Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Results

 In this setting, we have no ground-truth data for authentic Broca's aphasic utterances.
 Therefore, for these utterances, we only present a qualitative analysis of sentence completions generated by \textsc{T5-base} and \textsc{Flan}-T5-XL fine-tuned using the prefix ``Complete this sentence''.
 We decided to focus on these two models as they achieved the highest performance on the synthetic data.

 Table~\ref{tab:auth_comp} (top half) presents examples of completions generated by the two LLMs.
 Although the models exhibit some capability of handling Broca's aphasic speech, important limitations remain.
 In particular, both models sometimes only minimally change the authentic utterance or even simply reproduce it.
-Also, they occasionally add negations or expand contractions, which can change the sentence meaning to the opposite.
+Also, they occasionally add negations (2.99\% of the time for FLAN-T5-XL), which can change the sentence meaning to the opposite, or expand contractions wrongly (e.g., ``He's'' to ``He is'' instead of ``He has'').
+The occasional addition of negation reflects the general difficulty of this phenomenon for natural language processing models \cite{Hosseini2021UnderstandingBU,Rezaei2024ParaphrasingIA}.

 While there are instances of grammatical completions, the models often produce outputs that do not correct the grammatical errors present in the authentic Broca's aphasic utterances.
 This indicates a gap in the models' ability to fully interpret and rectify the Broca's aphasic speech patterns.
 Both models occasionally insert common conversational fillers or affirmations such as ``Yeah'', ``Okay'' and ``I do not know'', which do not meaningfully contribute to completing the utterance but reflect an attempt to provide a plausible conversational continuation.

-There are some utterances so fragmented that completing them meaningfully would be challenging even for humans.
+There are some utterances so agrammatic that completing them meaningfully would be challenging even for humans.
 In these cases, the models either do not change the utterances at all or provide completions that do not improve clarity.
 For example, ``Peanut, b@you,.'' by \textsc{T5-base} remains largely unreadable.

-Very short utterances might be difficult for our models to complete not only because they are often cryptic, but also because our models were not fine-tuned on this task: recall from Section~\ref{sec:syngen} above that our synthetic utterances had to contain at least three words.
-Table~\ref{tab:auth_comp} (bottom half) presents examples of completions for longer and more complex utterances (three words or more, see Appendix \ref{apx:auth_exa_comp}, Table \ref{tab:auth_comp_3plus_exa}, for more examples).
+To estimate how well FLAN-T5-XL performs in the target task, we have manually annotated 10\% of our test data, namely 455 sentences.
+We did the annotation without considering their broader context, to simulate the task that the model was faced with.
+We found that 196 sentences did not require any completion by the model, while 259 did.
+From the sentences that needed to be completed, 66 would not be possible to complete, given the lack of the broader context, while 193 could in principle be completed.
+Out of these, the model has successfully completed 80 sentences, simply reproduced 57 of them, and produced errors in 56 sentences (42 cases of incomplete/minimal change, 12 unnecessary additions, and 2 cases of added negation).
+On top of that, the model introduced unnecessary changes into the 13 (out of the 196) sentences that did not require completion.